Experience & Photos

 I'm traveling via public transportation.
 What do I need to know?

 We can arrange to pick you up at the airport in Portland, ME, for a modest fee provided you plan your arrival and departure times accordingly.
 It is also very easy to pick you up at the Conway, NH, bus stop 20 minutes from camp.
-Please see our travel planning page for detailed information including how to contact our travel coordinator.
+Please see our travel planning letter for detailed information including how to contact our travel coordinator.

-For $5/week, you can rent clean sheets, pillow, warm blankets, and towels from us.
+For $20/set, you can rent clean sheets, pillow, warm blankets, and towels from us.
 We can also supply simple items you might forget like soap, shampoo, toothpaste, band-aids, etc., and lend you a flashlight.

 Can I bring a friend or partner who is not a dancer?